Angela Merkel meets with Iraqi prime minister in Berlin | DW | 20.10.2020

 The French president also mentioned that he welcomed more investment in infrastructure projects, such as French group Alstom's plans to support a Baghdad metro project.

-Al-Kadhimi is also set to visit the United Kingdom, as part of his European tour.
-He has roots in the country from the era of dictator Saddam Hussein.
+Al-Kadhimi is also set to visit the United Kingdom as part of his European tour, where he has roots in the country.
 Having fled Iraq in the 1980s, first for Iran, he spent a short time in Germany before settling for many years in the UK and ultimately taking on British citizenship.

 jcg/msh (AFP, Reuters, dpa)